krzysztofgrabczynski/-Flask-trip_form-project_vol_2/README.md

   - [x] edit account by user
   - [x] checking if the name and email are unique
   - [x] checking if the specific user can edit specific trip form
-  - [x] checking if the user is logged in and modifying the appearance of the menu according this
+  - [x] checking if the user is logged in and modifying the appearance of the menu according this information
-- [x] edit, delete of the trip form (accordingly if the user has permission, is a guest, or is an administrator
+- [x] edit, delete of the trip form (accordingly if the user has permission, is a guest, or is an administrator)
-- [x]
-- [x]
-- [x]
-- [x]
+- [x] changing user permissions by admin

 ## <p align=center> How to run the application </p>
 - Copy the repository